briantanabe/project-log/projects/Sour Candy.md

 ## Strategy
 Based on the different recipes, I think I want to try three approaches: a corn starch setting test (used in real Sour Patch Kids), a pectin based approach, and the BA gelatin-pectin combo approach.
-While I don't have corn syrup on hand, my hope is sugar will suffice for this first test.
+While I don't have corn syrup on hand, my hope is sugar will suffice for now.
 Additionally, I'll be testing a single flavor to compare texture and get the pH right.

 **Cornstarch Recipe (r00)**
 | Instruction | Amount
 |-|-|
 |Combine *mixture 1* – sugar and water | 16 units sugar, 1 unit water
 |Bring mixture 1 to a boil, then to 290º F| X